gbr-dms/rimrep-documentation/README.md

 -   A map showing the spatial coverage of the dataset.
 -   A description of the dataset.
 -   A link to the collection level page.
--   A link to the dataset available in a RIMReP DMS S3 bucket under the **Assets** section.
+-   A link to the dataset available in a GBR DMS S3 bucket under the **Assets** section.
 -   Under the **Additional Resources** section, there will be a link to the data API under and to the original source of the dataset.
 -   Metadata about the dataset, including the projection system, preferred citation and the names of the columns in the dataset.

-The API and S3 links are highlighted in red boxes in the image above because these are the two methods shown in this repository to access datasets available in the RIMReP DMS.
+The API and S3 links are highlighted in red boxes in the image above because these are the two methods shown in this repository to access datasets available in the GBR DMS.

 [Table of contents](#table-of-contents)